KennedyPattersonTAMU/Painting-Blind/README.md

 ## Methodology
 [![4-comma][images-fig5]](https://example.com)

 *Figure 3.
-A collection of the prompts (black text) and the images they generated in ChatGPT's DALLE-3 Image Generator.
-These images document the process to recreate the animated character Scooby Doo owned by Warner Brothers Entertainment despite OpenAI's copyright protections.*
+A series of images showing the process of creating the Monochromia filter painting.
+The first row features the images in full color going from the initial block in stage, the smoothing stage, and finally the restructuring phase.
+The second row features the images with a Greyscale filter following the same previous 3 stages.*

 I started this process by downloading the ColourSimulations app for windows as it allowed me to both simulate the sensation of color blindness on my screen without correcting the image through Daltonization [3] as well as interface with my computer normally (most other filter software is temporary and only shows a snapshot of a design in CB mode before reverting back to normal).
+I set the filter at 100% severity for both filters in order to both account for the most severly impacted people with color blindness and to give the most unique possible image.

 [![4-comma][images-fig4]](https://example.com)

 *Figure 4.
-A collection of the prompts (black text) and the images they generated in ChatGPT's DALLE-3 Image Generator.
-These images document the process to recreate the animated character Scooby Doo owned by Warner Brothers Entertainment despite OpenAI's copyright protections.*
+The first image is a screen capture of the ColourSimulations page on the Microsoft store.
+The second image is an example of the ColourSimulations software being used on the Deuteranopia painting with part of the face in full color and part of the face changed by the filter.*

 I then proceeded to attempt to recreate the source image as accurately as I could with the added handicap of the CB filter on.
 I started by sectioning the painting into smaller shapes and using the color picker to attempt to accurately simulate the hue, value, and saturation that I was seeing in the same section of the source image.
 The added difficulty of the CB handicap made this first pass much slower than I was used to as there were many more equivalent color choices to choose from.